 Getting around Amorgos Island

-If you want to explore the island of Amorgos on your own, you will need a wheeled vehicle.
-Public buses usually only run in the high season between June and September and are not suitable for a full exploration of the island.
+If you want to explore the island of Amorgos on your own, you will need a vehicle.
+Public buses usually only run during the high season between June and September and are not suitable for a full exploration of the island.

-There are reliable local car rental companies on site that will take you directly to one of the ferry ports.
-A small car is usually quite sufficient for the largely asphalted and intact road network of the island.
+There are reliable local car rental companies on the island that will take you directly to one of the ferry ports.
+A small car is usually quite sufficient for the island’s largely paved and well-maintained road network.
 The following providers, among others, have very good customer ratings:

-A special feature of Amorgos is the widespread hitchhiking, which we have not experienced so much on any other Greek island.
-We always had a free place in the car and were happy to take hitchhikers for a bit.
+A special feature of Amorgos is the widespread practice of hitchhiking, which we haven’t seen as much on any other Greek island.
+We always had a free seat in the car and were happy to give hitchhikers a ride for a bit.

 Getting to Amorgos

 Amorgos does not have an airport and is therefore only accessible by ferry.
 There are two ports on Amorgos.
-Depending on the location of your accommodation, you will need to get off at the port in Katapola (island center/ south) or Aegiali (north).
+Depending on the location of your accommodation, you will need to disembark at the port in Katapola (island center/south) or Aegiali (north).

-From Piraeus Blue Star Ferries depending on the season, several times a week to Amorgos.
+Blue Star Ferries operates several trips a week from Piraeus to Amorgos, depending on the season.
 The crossing takes about 8 hours.

-→ This article gives you all the necessary information for your journey by ferry to Amorgos: Ferries in Greece
+→ This article provides all the necessary information for your ferry journey to Amorgos: Ferries in Greece

-Alternatively, you can also go directly to Mykonos or Santorini and on the Naxos Island in a fast catamaran from Hellenic Seaways or Seajets or change to the Skopelitis Express or Blue Star Ferries ferries to Amorgos.
+Alternatively, you can also travel directly to Mykonos or Santorini and then take a fast catamaran from Hellenic Seaways or Seajets to Naxos Island, or transfer to the Skopelitis Express or Blue Star Ferries to Amorgos.

-In the high season (Jul.-Beginning of Sep.) there are also large car ferries operated by the Blue Star Ferries from the Kos Island (many direct flights from DACH) to Amorgos in just over 3 hours.
-You can research suitable ferries to Amorgos and check prices on the Ferryhopper* portal:
+During the high season (July–early September), Blue Star Ferries also operates large car ferries from Kos (with many direct flights from Germany, Austria, and Switzerland) to Amorgos in just over 3 hours.
+You can search for suitable ferries to Amorgos and check prices on the Ferryhopper* portal:

-Ideally, you should integrate Amorgos into a Greece Island Hopping in the Cyclades, e.g. starting on Mykonos and continuing to Paros, Naxos and Amorgos.
+Ideally, you should include Amorgos in a Greek island-hopping trip through the Cyclades, for example, starting in Mykonos and continuing to Paros, Naxos, and Amorgos.

 → You can find more travel reports and tips about the Cyclades archipelago on our overview page: Cyclades Overview